joel74/home/tmux/README.markdown

-This directory contains the tmux configuration and related scripts.
+tmux config for local and remote sessions.

 ### Prerequisities
 * **zsh**